Quick user guide

 It is possible to export search results and to import list of inscriptions.

-Rundata-net exports data in a file with default name rundata-net_results.csv.
+Export results button allows to export all search results in a file.
+File is created in a Office Open XML (xlsx) format.
+This format can be opened in Excel.
+Rundata-net exports data in a file with default name rundata-net_results.xlsx.
 User may select the location where the file will be saved to and the name of the file.
-Exported file contains all inscriptions from the list of inscriptions.
+Exported file contains all inscriptions from the list of inscriptions and the search parameters.
 Number of columns will correspond to the number of selected inscription properties, i.e. number of columns corresponds to the right-hand list of the main display configuration dialog box.
 First line of the file is a header and it will contain column names.
-Each value is escaped by quotes, i.e. Öl 2 is written as "Öl 2" in the file.
-If you open the file in Excel, you shall not notice that.
 Some values may contain a list of values.
 This is true for example for column Images.
 An inscription may have multiple images assigned to it.
 In such a case, values are separated by a semicolon.
 For example value DR 411;B 1071;L 1323 consist of three values DR 411, B 1071, and L 1323.
 All coordinates are given in WGS 84 geodetic system.

 Warning